raspberrypilearning/fart-detector/worksheet.md

 ![](images/pinout.png)

-This is the **bottom** view.
+This is the **bottom** view of the air quality sensor.
 The pin numbers have the following functions:

 1. Heater (-)
 1. Sensor electrode (-)